Welcome to today's edition of the Rush 24-7 podcast.

 We've also learned information from the CIA program that has helped stop other plots, including attacks on the U.S. Marine base in East Africa or American consulate in Pakistan or Britain's Heathrow Airport.

-This program has been one of the most vital tools In our efforts to protect this country.
+This program has been one of the most vital tools in our efforts to protect this country.

-Were not for this program, our intelligence community believes that Al Qaeda and its allies would have succeeded in launching another attack against the American homeland by giving us information about terrorist plans we couldn't get anywhere else.
+Were it not for this program, our intelligence community believes that Al-Qaeda and its allies would have succeeded in launching another attack against the American homeland.

 This program has saved innocent lives.

-I'm asking Congress to pass a clear law with clear guidelines based on the detainee treatment act that was strongly supported by Senator John McCain.
+I'm asking Congress to pass a clear law with clear guidelines based on the Detainee Treatment Act that was strongly supported by Senator John McCain.

 There's a debate about the specific provisions in my bill, and we'll work with Congress to continue to try to find common ground.

-Time for questions, Terry Hunt, uh AP says this.
+Terry Hunt, AP, says this.

 Former Secretary of State Colin Powell says the world's beginning to doubt the moral basis of our fight against terrorism.

-Now, if a former chairman of the Joint Chiefs of Staff and a former Secretary of State feels that way, uh, don't you think that uh Americans and the rest of the world are beginning to wonder whether you're following a flawed strategy, Mr. President?
+Now, if a former chairman of the Joint Chiefs of Staff and a former Secretary of State feels that way, don't you think that Americans and the rest of the world are beginning to wonder whether you're following a flawed strategy, Mr. President?

 It's unacceptable to think that there's any kind of comparison between the behavior of the United States of America and the action of Islamic extremists who kill innocent women and children to achieve an objective.

-My job and the job of people here in Washington, D.C. is to protect this country.
+My job and the job of people here in Washington, D.C., is to protect this country.

 We didn't ask for this war, but this enemy has struck us and they want to strike us again.